rixiiz/Using-KNN-to-predict-the-OBP-of-MLB-players/README.md

 - Feature scaling is crucial due to the curse of dimensionality from using KNN.

 ## TODO:
-- Build an interface and I can input the stats of a player to get the end season OBP
 - Compare KNN regression with other models such as Linear Regression or Random Forest

 ## How to run: